 Users must enter the URL address and the unique session code in order to securely connect.
 The number of wireless connections is only limited by the availability of bandwidth.

 A wide angle USB webcam has been mounted above the screen to allow users to easily web conference with offsite participants using whatever software is on their device (Skype, Lync, Google Hangouts, etc…).
 The USB cable for the Webcam can be found in the center cubby hole and is long enough to comfortably reach any of the participants sitting at the nearby work table.
 Users should make sure that they select the appropriate source in the software they are using.

-Please see the Information Desk with any questions or comments.
+Please see the Ask Us!, Reference or Information Desk with any questions or comments.